bp100a/beerlister/README.md

 You can ask the following:

-"ask TapList what breweries do you known?"
+"ask TapList what breweries do you know?"
 "ask Taplist, what is on tap at {brewery name}?"

 I accept the obvious aliases for a brewery name e.g. "Alementary", "Alementary Brewery" and "Alementary Brewing".
 The brewery list read back will use the "shortest" name specified for the brewery.